 Lake Murray Fishing Report

-Bream: Very good.
-Lake World (803-957-6548) reports that bream fishing is still very strong.
-The best bluegill have been found surprisingly deep in 15-20 feet of water, while good shellcracker have been caught shallower in 4-12 feet of water.
-Small to medium-sized bream can be caught around the banks.
+Bream: Good.
+Lake World (803-957-6548) reports that bream fishing is still strong, although off a bit from the pace a few weeks ago.
+The best bluegill have been found in approximately 20 feet of water, while smaller fish can be caught around shoreline cover.
+Good shellcracker have been caught in shallower water approximately 4-12 feet deep – keep moving until you locate the fish.

-Catfish: Fair to good.
-Captain Chris Simpson (864-992-2352) reports that the spawn is still affecting the bite a little, and he hopes that the final wave of the spawn will take place this week and then it will be finished for the year.
+Catfish: Good.
+Captain Chris Simpson (864-992-2352) reports that the bite has been improved with the majority of the spawn already having taken place.
 The best pattern is anchoring on points and humps and fan-casting to depths of 3-30 feet with dip baits and shrimp.
 If you want to increase your chances of catching a big blue, the biggest channels or bonus striper anchor on deep, main lake humps and fish cut or live bait, but numbers will not be as good as in the shallows.
 Reports also indicate that nighttime is becoming a bit more productive than daytime fishing, and it is certainly a good way to avoid the heat and the heaviest boat traffic.
 Be safe if fishing at night.

 Striped bass: Fair to good.
 Lake World reports that striper can be caught all over the lower lake, on both the Ballentine side and in the big water near the dam.
 The bite around the towers has been good off and on.
 The best depth range has been 35-80 feet and most of the action is coming down-line fishing with live herring right now, although anglers are also catching fish trolling.
 If anglers are not using lead core line or downriggers they need to use lures that weigh at least an ounce to get it down to the fish.
 There are a few scattered reports of schooling and so anglers should have their eyes open for surface action and always have a lure to throw to schooling fish tied on.